SCHLANGER a New York City native,

 art projects on three interrelated subjects : Peace, War and Music.

 musicWitness® exhibitions have also been held at the Academy of the Arts Berlin, Hunterdon NJ Art Museum, Webster University-St. Louis, and at El Bohio, the Improvisors Collective, the Learning Alliance, Abrons Arts Center and the Orensanz Art Center on New York’s Lower East Side.
 Four exhibitions were integrated into the old Knitting Factory on Houston Street from 1993 to 1995 and three major works installed in the Knitting Factory on Leonard Street in New York.
-Intersection for the Arts in San Francisco held a solo exhibition along with two live painting-demonstration concerts and a BlueGuitar sculpture with related works were created during a live concert in Sonoma, California Art Center in 1999.
+Intersection for the Arts in San Francisco held a solo exhibition along with two live painting-demonstration concerts and a BlueGuitar sculpture with related works were created during a live concert in Sonoma, California Art Center.
+A musicWitness® print exhibition was held at Philadelphia’s Painted Bride Art Center in 2015.

-A 40 x 30-foot outdoor mural of Bob Stewart’s Tuba solo Steal Away has been installed opposite the public Library in New Rochelle, NY 2008-2014.
+A 40 x 30-foot outdoor mural of Bob Stewart’s Tuba solo Steal Away was installed opposite the public Library in New Rochelle, NY 2008-2014.

 Recording covers, produced at the request of many leading musicians, include: